 I worked for five years in Paris before I headed back home to South Africa being a transit Architect working in various countries including Saudi Arabia, Ghana, Guinee, Bangui, Zimbabwe, and South Africa.
 When I could not be employed as an Architect in South Africa due to the repressive segregation laws at the time (Bantu/Native Building Workers Act, Act No 27 of 1951), I went back to Paris and registered at a Law School to further my understanding of the legal frames I was subjected to.

 Upon completion (LLB), I worked as a Research Attorney in Paris.
 However, Architecture was my first passion.
-Architecture being engrained with the lives of people, I further empowered myself with the knowledge of Mediation and Arbitration both in Commercial and Construction.
+Architecture being engrained in the lives of people, I further empowered myself with the knowledge of Mediation and Arbitration both in Commercial and Construction.

 I further pursued studies and earned my MSc in Knowledge and Project Management.
 I furthered my people’s engagement studies (Negotiation) at Harvard Law School.
 Amongst other things, I also studied music and earned my licentiate credentials, and performed in an orchestra where I played a Viola and alto saxophone.